 SUPERMAN & the Secret History of KEVIN FEIGE & GEOFF JOHNS

-In 1978, kids across the country were inspired by the sci-fi superhero world of , the movie by director Richard Donner.
+In 1978, kids across the country were inspired by the sci-fi superhero world of Superman, the movie by director Richard Donner.
 More than 30 years later, movie pundits often cite the film as having a major influence on the style and structure of even today's superhero movies.

-But little do they know just how influential Donner's was on two men who now have creative control over most of Hollywood's superheroes.
+But little do they know just how influential Donner's office was on two men who now have creative control over most of Hollywood's superheroes.

-"When Geoff walked in the door he knew more about than I did," Richard Donner told Newsarama.
+"When Geoff walked in the door he knew more about Superman than I did," Richard Donner told Newsarama.
 "I knew he'd go far, because in the first week on the job, Geoff totaled my new car.
 But he walked away from it and opened his shirt, and he had a big 'S' under there.
 The writing was on the wall."

-While they were still young film school up-starts – Johns fresh from graduating at Michigan State and Feige still an intern at USC – they both landed jobs with the Donners.
+While they were still young film school upstarts – Johns fresh from graduating at Michigan State, and Feige still an intern at USC – they both landed jobs with the Donners.
 Shortly after starting with the company, Johns became assistant to Richard, while Feige became assistant to Lauren.

-"I am sure one of the main reasons Kevin managed to get himself an intern position at our company was because of ," Lauren Shuler Donner said.
+"I am sure one of the main reasons Kevin managed to get himself an intern position at our company was because of Superman: The Movie," Lauren Shuler Donner said.
 "We had a lot of interns come and go depending if it was summer or winter, but there was something about Kevin that made me notice him; Kevin was smart, resourceful and a self-starter.
 Plus there was a decency, an honesty and integrity that Kevin possessed that spoke volumes to me.
 So I hired him as an assistant."

-"In addition to being great producers, the Donners developed and produced two of the most seminal films in the superhero genre – and ," Feige said.
+"In addition to being great producers, the Donners developed and produced two of the most seminal films in the superhero genre – Superman and X-Men," Feige said.
 "Why not work for the company that started it all?
 For a film student and comic book fan like me, there was no better place to merge my two passions."